EivindSimonsen/portfolio/README.md

-# Welcome to my portfolio page code!
+# My portfolio - Representing me and my projects.

+## Portfolio created with HTML5, SASS, Javascript and Bootstrap.